Types of myeloma

 Doctors usually treat plasmacytoma with radiotherapy.

-This is really a collection of conditions.
+This is a rare conditon.
 The plasma cells make an abnormal protein called amyloid.
 The amyloid collects in body organs, such as the kidneys or heart, and gradually causes damage.

 About 10 to 15 out of every 100 people with myeloma (10 to 15%) develop amyloidosis.
+But it doesn't always cause problems.
 However, it is rare for people with amyloidosis to develop myeloma.
-Doctors usually treat amyloidosis with chemotherapy, and use the same drugs that you have for myeloma.
+Doctors usually treat amyloidosis with chemotherapy, and use the same drugs that you would have for myeloma.